 Israeli PM says he will use “disproportionate” force in response to rocket fire.

-“We’ve said that if there is rocket fire against the south of the country, there will be a severe and disproportionate Israeli response to the fire on the citizens of Israel and its security forces,” Olmert said on Sunday at a weekly cabinet meeting.
+“We’ve said that if there is rocket fire against the south of the country, there will be a severe and disproportionate Israeli response to the fire on the citizens of Israel and its security forces,” he said on Sunday at the weekly cabinet meeting.

-The al-Aqsa Martyrs Brigades, the military wing of the Fatah faction led by Mahmoud Abbas, the Palestinian president, told Al Jazeera that it carried out the attacks.
+Al-Aqsa Martyrs Brigades, which is affiliated with the rival Fatah group, told Al Jazeera that it carried out the attacks.

-Israel and a Hamas-led group of Palestinian factions declared separate ceasefires last month after a 22-day Israeli offensive on the Gaza Strip that killed at least 1,300 Palestinians, many of them women and children.
+Israel and Hamas, the Palestinian group, declared separate ceasefires last month after a 22-day Israeli offensive in the Gaza Strip that killed at least 1,300 Palestinians, many of them women and children.

 Thirteen Israelis were also killed, three of them civilians, by Palestinian rockets and mortars.

-Halting the Palestinian fire was one of Israel’s stated aims for the air, naval and ground assault that also caused thousands of injuries and destroyed much of the territory’s infrastructure.
+Halting the Palestinian fire was one of Israel’s stated aims for the air, naval and ground assault that also caused hundreds of casualties and destroyed much of the territory’s infrastructure.

-But there has been sporadic rocket fire across the border and a number of Israeli air raids since the ceasefires were announced.
+But there has been sporadic rocket fire across the border and a number of Israeli air raids since the truces were announced.